tsathoqqua/limadocs/docs/source/mudlib/container.rst

-.. c:function:: varargs int query_capacity(string relation)
+.. c:function:: varargs float query_capacity(string relation)

 Returns the amount of mass currently attached to a container